Home/Tennis

 AD

-Serena Williams talks why she misses tennis
+Serena Williams talks about why she misses tennis

-On April 16th, Williams earned her spot as one of TIME’s 100 Most Influential People.
+In April this year, Williams earned her spot as one of TIME’s 100 Most Influential People.
 Sitting down with correspondent Sean Gregory, she opened up about her love for the tennis court.
 But also why it stings that she can’t return to it.
 “I miss it a lot, with all my heart.
 I miss it because I’m healthy.
 If I couldn’t walk, or if I was so out of it, I wouldn’t miss it as much.
 I think I’m healthy because I didn’t overplay,” she said, revealing a subtle triumph behind the scenes.

 Serena’s iconic career kicked off in 1995 at just 14.
 Four years later, she claimed her first Grand Slam at the 1999 US Open—an event she’d dominate six times.
 Her last major win came in 2017 at the Australian Open while two months pregnant—a bold display of strength that sealed her legendary status.
 Earlier this year, she revealed that to be her biggest mic drop moment!